logicalbee/logicalbee.github.io/other/_posts/2020-01-05-tcp-docker-commands.md

 ---
 layout: post
 title: What happens when you type url in browser?
-summary: IThe communication between your client and a web server can be divided into the following components.
+summary: The communication between your client and a web server can be divided into the following components.
 tags: [computer network, TCP/IP]
 permalink: /what-happens-when-we-type-url-in-the-browser
 created: 2021-05-14